karlkfi/kpt-config-sync/docs/user_guide.md

 1. A policyspace directory must not contain a Namespace resource.
 1. A policyspace directory can contain any number of Rolebinding resources and a single ResourceQuota resource.
 These resources must not specify a namespace.
 1. The root policyspace directory can also contain any number of ClusterRole, ClusterRolebinding, and PodSecurityPolicy resources.
 1. Both policyspace and namespace directory names must be valid Kubernetes namespace names (i.e. [DNS Label](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md)) and must be unique in the hierarchy.
-In addition a name cannot be "default", "stolos-system", or have "kube-" prefix.
+In addition a name cannot be "default", "nomos-system", or have "kube-" prefix.
-1. Any other file not explicitly mentioned above is ignored by Stolos in this release (e.g. OWNERS files).
+1. Any other file not explicitly mentioned above is ignored by Nomos in this release (e.g. OWNERS files).

 There are no requirements on file names or how many resources are packed in a file.

-Stolos provides a validation tool which should be used as presubmit check (e.g. Using Git's [pre-submit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) or Github's [required status check](https://help.github.com/articles/about-required-status-checks/)) before committing any policy changes:
+Nomos provides a validation tool which should be used as presubmit check (e.g. Using Git's [pre-submit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) or Github's [required status check](https://help.github.com/articles/about-required-status-checks/)) before committing any policy changes:

 ```
-$ stolosvet /path/to/foo-corp
+$ nomosvet /path/to/foo-corp
 ```

-When a valid tree is committed to Git and synced, Stolos controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
-In this example, Stolos automatically creates "shipping-dev", "shipping-staging", and "shipping-prod" namespaces.
+When a valid tree is committed to Git and synced, Nomos controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
+In this example, Nomos automatically creates "shipping-dev", "shipping-staging", and "shipping-prod" namespaces.
 We discuss specific policy types and their enforcement in later sections.

 Note that when using Git as source of truth, it is up to the repo owners to set proper access control mechanism (e.g. using OWNERS or CODEOWNER files) to ensure right people can approve/review/commit policy changes.
 It is recommended to use a hierarchical access control mechanism such as OWNERS file in order to delegate policy changes instead of requiring a central authority to approve all changes.